yfinkelstein/node-zookeeper/README.md

 Given the time, I'd like to also update this to more current best practices for API design:

-* events can just be strings like 'connect' instead of ZK.on_connected.  follow convention here
+* events can just be strings like 'connect' instead of ZK.on_connected.  follow convention here.  fixed.
 * no sense in require('zookeeper').ZooKeeper.  already fixed this.
-* convert error codes to the names of the constants (eg, ZOO_CONNECT_FAIL instead of -110)
+* convert error codes to the names of the constants (eg, ZOO_CONNECT_FAIL instead of -110).
+TODO
-* method names should map to convention a_method is redundant in node
+* method names should map to convention a_method is redundant in node.
 * Init should be callect "connect", and should take a callback.
 Forcing clients to use the events is awkward and error prone

 INSTALL